-The couple used their combined wealth to renovate Shibden Hall, travelled widely together and remade their wills to leave a life tenancy to one another upon their deaths, at which point the properties would revert to the heirs recorded in their wills.
+In addition to travelling, the couple used their combined wealth to renovate Shibden Hall and remade their wills to leave a life tenancy to one another upon their deaths, at which point the properties would revert to the heirs recorded in their wills.

-When the couple were travelling in Russia in 1840, 4,500 miles from home, Lister became ill, it is thought from fever brought on by an insect bite and died on 22nd September.
+When the couple were travelling in Russia in 1840, 4,500 miles from home, Anne Lister became ill, it is thought from fever brought on by an insect bite.
+Anne died on 22nd September 1840.